daos-stack/daos/docs/QSG/docker.md

 At this time only emulated hardware storage are supported by this Docker platform:

-- SCM (i.e. Stoarage Class Memory) are emulated with standard RAM memory.
+- SCM (i.e. Storage Class Memory) are emulated with standard RAM memory.
 - NVMe disks are emulated with a file device.

 !!! warning